BlindSA

 • Do you have more information on the eye condition that I could take home and read?

-• Is there a website on which I can find more information?
+• Is there a website on which we can find more information?

 • Where should we go for further advice and help?